vamage/consul-backup/README.md

 # `consul-backup` - consul Backup and Restore tool

 This will use consul-api (Go library) to recursively backup and restore all your key/value pairs.
-You need to set up your Go environment and `go get github.com/hashicorp/consul/api` and `go get github.com/docopt/docopt-go`.
-Using `go build` will generate executable named `consul-backup`.
+You need to set up your Go environment, then run `make`, which will generate executable named `consul-backup`.

 ```sh
 Usage: